cncf/tag-contributor-strategy/website/content/resources/newsletters/2023-10-26-ProjectNewsletter.md

 date: 2023-10-26
 ---

-## October 26, 2023

-In this Edition:
-## A Maintainer’s Guide to KubeCon + CloudNativeCon!
-## Promoting KubeCon + CloudNativeCon to Your Communities
-## Documentary Film - eBPF: Unlocking the Kernel
-## Security Slam
-## Recent Job Loss and Travel Freeze Support
-## Fluent Bit V2: New Integrations for OTel, Wasm, Logs to Metrics, and More!
-## Upcoming CFP Deadlines

-####

 ## 🗺️A Maintainer’s Guide to KubeCon + CloudNativeCon!
 There will be some maintainer-focused activities at KubeCon + CloudNativeCon; be sure to check them out:
 Architect You Schedule: